Brown rat: Rats as invasive species

 Many parts of the world have been populated by rats secondarily, where rats are now important invasive species that compete with and threaten local fauna.
 For instance, Norway rats reached North America between 1750 and 1775 and even in the early 20th century, from 1925 to 1927, 50% of ships entering the port of New York were rat infested.
-The following sections provide some examples, including attempts of rat control.

 Faroe Islands

 The brown rat was first observed on the Faroe Islands in 1768.
 It is thought that the first individuals arrived on the southernmost island, Suðuroy, via the wreck of a Norwegian ship that had stranded on the Scottish Isle of Lewis on its way from Trondheim to Dublin.
 The drifting wreck, carrying brown rats, drifted northwards until it reached the village of Hvalba.
 Dispersion afterwards appears to have been fast, including all of Suðuroy within a year.
 In 1769, they were observed in Tórshavn on the southern part of Streymoy, and a decade later, in the villages in the northern part of this island.

 From here, they crossed the strait and occupied Eysturoy during the years 1776 to 1779.
 In 1779, they reached Vagar.
 Whether the rats dispersed from the already established population in Suðuroy, or they were brought to the Faroe Islands with other ships is unknown.
 The Northern islands were invaded by the brown rat more than 100 years later, after Norwegians built and operated a whaling station in the village of Hvannasund on Borðoy from 1898 to 1920.
 From there, the brown rat spread to the neighbouring islands of Viðoy and Kunoy.
 A recent genomic analysis reveals three independent introductions of the invasive brown rat to the Faroe Islands.

-Today the brown rat is found on seven of the 18 Faroese islands, and is common in and around human habitations as well as in the wild.
+Today the brown rat is found on seven of the eighteen Faroese islands, and is common in and around human habitations as well as in the wild.
 Although the brown rat is now common on all of the largest Faroese islands, only sparse information on the population is available in the literature.
 An investigation for infection with the spirochaete Leptospira interrogans did not find any infected animals, suggesting that Leptospira prevalence rates on the Faroe Islands may be among the lowest recorded worldwide.